 - Star Trek: Enterprise.
 In the Mirror Universe episode Jonathan Archer discovers that his counterpart in the other universe is a famous starship captain, and for the rest of the episode gets taunted by his imaginary counterpart, who constantly implies that he'll never amount to anything.

-- House's hallucinations of Amber turn out to be this when it is revealed that "she" gave him a wrong diagnosis on purpose.
+- House: House's hallucinations of Amber turn out to be this when it is revealed that "she" gave him a wrong diagnosis on purpose.

 - In Supernatural's seventh season, Sam begins hallucinating that Lucifer (the Big Bad of season five) is tormenting him as a result of having his soul mangled in Hell.
 Even though this Lucifer is a hallucination, and Sam knows he's a hallucination, he still manages to cause quite a bit of trouble, including invoking Schrödinger's Butterfly and nearly tricking Sam into shooting his brother Dean.
 The hallucinations get worse as the season progresses, until finally Sam has a mental breakdown and can't even manage basic functions like eating and sleeping.
 Castiel saves Sam by transferring the hallucination to his own mind.
 Being an angel, he eventually recovers.

 - Calvin is known for his (sort of) imaginary friend, but his imagination is enormous enough to accommodate other characters as well.
 The monsters under his bed, while not specific recognisable individuals, are collectively an imaginary enemy to him.
 They are always trying to eat him, but are harmless in the sense that it's inconceivable to think of them ever succeeding.
 His mother once suggests to him that they're a case of Your Mind Makes It Real (or at least that's how he understands her saying they're imaginary), but just because he tried to stop believing in them didn't mean they stopped believing in him.
+Said imaginary friend, Hobbes, fights with Calvin a fair amount, including pouncing on him every day when he gets home from school.

 - One of main uses for illusion spells in Dungeons & Dragons.
 Turned Up to Eleven with Phantasmal Killer that causes target to face its worst nightmare and die of horror on the spot.
 For extra fun, on the Ethereal illusion/phantasm effects has a chance to be permanently materialized, and this includes monsters (now free-willed).
 Including Phantasmal Killer spells, of course.